ni/python-styleguide/docs/Coding-Conventions.md

     """Finest cheese shop in the district, offering a wide variety of cheeses."""

     def sell(self, type_):
-        """Sell the specified type of cheese."""
+        """Sells the specified type of cheese."""
 ```

 ### [D.1.11] ✔️ **DO** Put closing `"""` on its own line for multiline docstrings 💻